 From our humble beginnings, we have continued to grow and meet the needs of the Jewish Community in the Freehold area.
 Our membership comes not only from Freehold, but the surrounding towns as well.
 We have Traditional Sabbath and High Holiday worship services, daily Minyans, Hebrew School, adult education programs and numerous other activities that help us to remember our rich heritage, promote our Jewish values and move forward toward our future.

 For over 100 years, Freehold Jewish Center has also maintained a cemetery on Route 33 in Freehold.
-For more information about Freehold Jewish Center, contact our Executive Director, Marvin Krakower, at 732-462-0254.
+For more information about Freehold Jewish Center, contact our Executive Director, Christine Mahler, at 732-462-0254.